savinims/Meme-Generator/README.md

 ### Meme Engine

 The Meme Engine Module is responsible for manipulating and drawing text onto images using the third-party Pillow library.
 It resizes images to have a maximum with of 500 pixels.
-The font sizes are adjusted such that the motivational quotes fit within the base image.

 ### Command-Line Interface Tool